Use your Gmail in a better client. Without leaving Gmail

 If this sounds like your inbox

-Epistles is in early access today on macOS, Linux, iOS, and Android.
+Epistles is on a waitlist today, shipping on macOS, Linux, Windows, iOS, Android, and the web.
 Fifteen-day trial, no card up front.
 Three accounts on Free afterwards; $35 a year for unlimited.
 Connect your Gmail through Google's normal OAuth screen, watch the labels and categories arrive intact, then connect the rest of your accounts in the same window.
 If we got something wrong about Gmail, tell us and we will fix it.
 The front door is here.

 See also